ONLYOFFICE/document-server-integration/web/documentserver-example/java-spring/README.md

 where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.
 **address** is the address of the server or comment this line to use localhost, **port** is the any available port.

-If you want to experiment with the editor configuration, modify the [parameters](https://api.onlyoffice.com/editors/advanced) it the *\src\main\webapp\editor.jsp* file.
+If you want to experiment with the editor configuration, modify the [parameters](https://api.onlyoffice.com/editors/advanced) it the *\src\main\resources\editor.html* file.

 ### Step 3.
 Install the prerequisites
 To run the Java example code, install the Java version 11 appropriate for your OS and framework  **Apache Maven**: